HarshalBhangale/Hackfs23/frontend/README.md

 Secure Transactions with Wallet: The integration of a wallet component enables users to securely manage their digital assets, such as cryptocurrencies or tokens.
 It allows for secure transactions within the app ecosystem, including buying or selling datasets, participating in data marketplace activities, and transferring digital assets.

-NFT Integration: The project incorporates NFTs (Non-Fungible Tokens) to enable the creation, ownership, and trading of unique digital assets within the app.
-This allows for the tokenization and monetization of datasets and intellectual property.

 ## Project Features